 You should never buy a house on a whim.
-If you are certain you cannot stay in a particular city for the next years, you are not ready to buy.
+If you are certain you cannot stay in a particular city for the next few years, you are not ready to buy.
 You need to be sure about where you will be in a few years.
-A home is probably the biggest financial investment you will make in your life; it is not like buying a coffee or a piece of cake that you can just leave when you do not like the taste.
+A home is probably the biggest financial investment you will make in your life.
+It is not like buying a coffee or a piece of cake that you can just leave when you do not like the taste.
 You should be certain and definitely sold out to your decision.
 Remember, homeownership is a responsibility that would change your life for good.

 You do not make enough money.